CongducPham/LowCostLoRaGw/gw_full_latest/README-TTN.md

 TTN and LoRaWAN
 ===============

 The low-cost gateway can be configured to push data to TheThingsNetwork platform.
 Pushing to TTN is realized with the legacy UDP-based protocol between the gateway and the network server as initially defined by Semtech. `CloudTTN.py` is a Python script based on the Pycom NanoGateway Python script to interact with the TTN platform.
 It is possible to only use encapsulated encrypted mode packet and still be able to push data to TTN as the encapsulated encrypted payload is formatted like a LoRaWAN packet.
-It is of course also possible to use the native LoRaWAN mode to both push to TTN and advertise the gateway as a single channel LoRaWAN-limited gateway on TTN (meaning that the low-cost gateway can receive and push data from other LoRaWAN devices - sending on the same LoRa setting BW, SF and frequency - that are registered on TTN).
+It is of course also possible to use the native (encrypted) LoRaWAN mode to both push to TTN and advertise the gateway as a single channel LoRaWAN-limited gateway on TTN (meaning that the low-cost gateway can receive and push data from other LoRaWAN devices - sending on the same LoRa setting BW, SF and frequency - that are registered on TTN).

 The regular gateway id normally contains the 6 bytes of the eth0 MAC address, i.e. 0000B827EBD1B236.
 The gateway id for TTN will then be defined as B827EBFFFFD1B236.
 Then, to configure the TTN support, you need to proceed as follows: